-Performance outcomes Acceptable outcomes a. all cleared vegetation, declared weeds, stumps, rubbish, car bodies, scrap metal and the like are removed and disposed of in a Council land fill facility; or b. all native vegetation with a diameter below 400mi is to be chipped and stored on-site.
+- all cleared vegetation, declared weeds, stumps, rubbish, car bodies, scrap metal and the like are removed and disposed of in a Council land fill facility; or - all native vegetation with a diameter below 400mm is to be chipped and stored on-site.

 Note - The chipped vegetation must be stored in an approved location, preferably a park or public land.

-PO37 No acceptable outcome provided Any alteration or relocation in connection with or arising from the development to any service, installation, plant, equipment or other item belonging to or under the control of the telecommunications authority, electricity authorities, the Council or other person engaged in the provision of public utility services is to be carried with the development and at no cost to Council.
-Earthworks 5 PO38 AO38.1 On-site earthworks are designed to consider the visual and amenity impact as they relate to: a. the natural topographical features of the site; b. short and long-term slope stability; All cut and fill batters are provided with appropriate scour, erosion protection and run-off control measures including catch drains at the top of batters and lined batter drains as necessary. c. soft or compressible foundation soils; AO38.2
+Any alteration or relocation in connection with or arising from the development to any service, installation, plant, equipment or other item belonging to or under the control of the telecommunications authority, electricity authorities, the Council or other person engaged in the provision of public utility services is to be carried with the development and at no cost to Council.

+On-site earthworks are designed to consider the visual and amenity impact as they relate to:

-- reactive soils; d. - e. low density or potentially collapsing soils; - existing fill and soil contamination that may exist - the stability and maintenance of steep rock slopes and batters; - excavation (cut) and fill and impacts on the amenity of adjoining lots (e.g. residential).
+- the natural topographical features of the site; a. - short and long-term slope stability; b. - soft or compressible foundation soils; C. - d. reactive soils: - low density or potentially collapsing soils; e. - existing fill and soil contamination that may exist f. on-site; - the stability and maintenance of steep rock slopes g. and batters: - h. excavation (cut) and fill and impacts on the amenity of adjoining lots (e.g. residential).